NIGHTINGALE MONTESSORI

 Ages 3 - 6 (Pre-primary)

-Curriculum: he Chickadee curriculum continues to be informed by the 8 “Embryonic Seeds”.
+Curriculum: The Chickadee curriculum continues to be informed by the 8 “Embryonic Seeds”.
 The program develops perceptual and motor skills as well as social and academic competence.
 General science, geography, and music are introduced.
 Children enjoy the freedom to move about the classroom and relate to other children in their work and play.
 They acquire a sense of order and independence as they work at their own pace.

 The wide variety of materials and activities offers many choices of tasks.
 Lessons in math and language arts are scheduled according to level of ability.
 Reading skills include an introduction to independent writing and spelling.
 Math skills include all 4 operations with 4 digits and an introduction to geometry.
 Between lessons, Chickadees may choose among activities such as science experiments, construction projects, painting, ethnic clothing dress-ups, helping to prepare food from around the world, and the handling and observation of small animals.
 The school farm provides a joyful opportunity to tend gardens and care for animals.
 They learn to map continents and countries of the western hemisphere.
 The study of the world's cultures includes tasting ethnic cuisine, learning about traditional customs & costumes, rituals, music and dance.

-Krista Lambdin – Lead Guide
+Nancy Schwab – Progran Advisor Krista Lambdin – Lead Guide

 Katrina Hostetler – Outdoor Guide

-Saundra Gibson – Language, Math
+Saundra Gibson – Sensorial

 Guidelines for Chickadee Parents: